Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 The final chapter of How humans function in Audit of Humankind is Love is the Most Distorted English Word.
 Here’s Why.
 All the above seven characteristics together are the definition of love.
 The ability to love is inherent to our consciousness.

 This is the most important chapter of the book.
 Why?
-Because it reveals not only how consciousness defines what a human being is but how the innermost aspect of our human nature works.
+Because it reveals not only how consciousness defines what a human being is but how the innermost aspect of our human conduct works.

 It shows the autonomous nature of each individual, and the ability to make life-changing decisions at any point in their life journey.
 This is equivalent to plasticity which is the other side of rehabilitation, the former opens the door for the latter.
 God has built this ability to change direction into what a human being is.